The National Curriculum for Computing aims to ensure that all pupils:

 Religious Education (RE)

-of the school curriculum of maintained schools and therefore religious education shall be provided for all registered pupils.
+RE is a statutory subject of the school curriculum of maintained schools and therefore religious education shall be provided for all registered pupils.
 Parents have the right to withdraw their child from religious education lessons.

 - pupils valuing themselves and others,